 A study of the orchestral instrument families and exercises in writing scores for instrumental ensembles.
 Emphasis is placed upon full orchestra with secondary attention given to small ensembles and the special needs of school performing groups.
-Prerequisite: MU 222; or, instructor's permission.
+Prerequisite: MU 222, 223, or Instructor's permission.
+Offered alternate years.